isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 When making the online application, the sponsor should provide the following:
 1. Letter of invitation
 2. Traveller’s passport copy
-3. Traveller’s flight itinerary
+3. Traveller’s itinerary
 4. Traveller’s proof of hotel accommodation
 5. Traveller’s pre-trip health and travel history declaration
 6. Traveller’s controlled itinerary

-More details on the application process will be announced by Malaysia subsequently.

 The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the RGL requirements of the Malaysian authorities prior to departure for Malaysia.
 This includes taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, and remaining in Singapore for at least 14 days prior to departure.
 Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, this may also include other requirements.

+Please check with the Malaysian Immigration Department (<http://mtp.imi.gov.my/>) for more information on entering Malaysia under the RGL.

 #### 3. What is the maximum stay duration in Malaysia?